HiveRunner/HiveRunner/README.md

 2. Look at the examples
 ----------
 Secondly: Look at the **HelloHiveRunner.java** reference test case to get a feeling for how a typical test case could look like.
-Note that if you're put of by the verbosity of the annotations, there's aleays a possibility to use the HiveShell in a more interactive mode.
+Note that if you're put of by the verbosity of the annotations, there's always the possibility to use HiveShell in a more interactive mode.
 The **SerdeTest.java** interacts with the HiveShell to add a resource (test data) instead of using the annotation.

 Annotations and interactice mode can be mixed and matched, however you'll always need to include the @HiveSQL annotation e.g: